Strings and user input

 Exercises

-- Read about Bytes literals from docs.python: String and Bytes literals.
+- Read about the Bytes literal from docs.python: String and Bytes literals.
 See also stackoverflow: What is the difference between a string and a byte string?

 - If you check out docs.python: int() function, you'll see that the